Brokeshire-Hathaway/brokeshire-core/README.md

-# py-project-template
+# Ember Agents
-Template to use for new Python projects using my selected stack.
+The Ember agent swarm for intent based cognition and reasoning.